Informfully/Documentation/docs/source/deployment.rst

 .. note::

-    A valid SSL certificate for all communications between the front end and back end is required.
+    A valid SSL certificate is required for all communications between the front end and back end.
     Apps on the Google Play Store and Apple Store will no longer work if any URL is not using HTTPS.

 Automatic Deployment